kescardoso/mapnchill/README.md

 3. **Acknowledgements**

-Gratitude to my awesome mentor Seun Owonikoko Oluwaseun for her feminine, unconditional and generous support throughout my coding training and journey.
-Also, to Code Institute's Student Services for their amazing human and gentle support.
+Gratitude to my awesome mentor Seun for her feminine and generous support throughout my coding training and journey.
+Also, to Code Institute Student Services for their amazing, gentle support.
 Thank you, from the bottom of my heart.